Best Manga Like Solo Leveling

 Omniscient Reader is the isekai you don’t want to snub and miss.
 It tells the story of a lonely office worker named Kim Dokja.

-Dokja is drawn into his beloved web novel, “Three Approaches to Survive the End of the World”.
-Dokja is the sole individual aware of the impending apocalypse.
+Dokja is reading his favorite web novel, “Three Approaches to Survive the End of the World”.
+Dokja is the only one who knows about the coming apocalypse.

 Both manhwas have thrilling paces and plots.
 In addition, Omniscient Reader’s game-like quests are similar to Solo Leveling’s system.